iivanoo/covid-apps-observer/data/data_us/reports/resources/org.pathcheck.covidsafepathsBt.mn___1.6.1/report.md

 <img src="5_star_reviews_wordcloud.png" alt="org.pathcheck.covidsafepathsBt.mn 5 reviews"/>
 </p>

+> Edit: the below issue has been addressed.
+Much better now!
+Old review: "Like the app, easy to use, pleasant interface.
+However, I was exposed about a month ago.
+It alerted me correctly, but it never cleared/updated the exposure notice.
+It says "Possible exposure 7-14 days ago".
+So after your first possible exposure, you'll be tempted to ignore it.
+It would be more effective if it either said "Possible exposure between "11/14 and 11/21" or simply added a timestamp to each exposure notification."<br> :date: __2021-01-13 15:17:30__

+> No personal data taken and easy to use.<br> :date: __2021-01-13 03:44:15__

+> I want to be informed so I can do what is best for me.<br> :date: __2021-01-11 19:58:14__

+> Thank u for keeping us safe.
+Blessings.
+I love Minnesota so very much.<br> :date: __2021-01-10 01:04:21__

 > I put it on my phone<br> :date: __2021-01-04 01:10:39__

 > Technology is awesome!
 Needs some further development but I doubt there's money there.<br> :date: __2020-12-31 02:03:56__